kuasha420/wp-rest-user-lite/README.md

 ## Upgrade Notice

-If you are currently using WP Rest User
+If you are currently using WP Rest User, you must uninstall it first before using WPRest User Lite.

 ## Contribute